How to Conduct Remote Prototype and Wireframe Testing

 What results can you expect from a Remote Prototype Test?

 Actually, it depends on the level of fidelity or how advanced the wireframe or prototype is.
-The results you can get are pretty much the same as when you run a remote/online usability test for any live website, including:
+The results you can get are pretty much the same as when you run a remote/online user testing tool for any live website, including:

 - Task success rate: % of participants that completed the task successfully